 Churro Donut Bites.
 I remember pulling a tray of warm, cinnamon-sugared balls from the fryer while my kitchen smelled like a fair.
 They were messy, quick, and the kids cleared a plate before I could finish a cup of coffee.

-Iโm Chef Thomas, and I like recipes that feel doable and look photo-ready on the plate.
-If you want another simple, sharable snack idea, try my creamy garlic chicken bites creamy garlic chicken bites for a savory counterpoint.
+I’m Chef Thomas, and I like recipes that feel doable and look photo-ready on the plate.
+If you want another simple, sharable idea, this decadent homemade chocolate cake is a perfect choice for something that feels just as special.

 Table of Contents